Jordan Turpin

 Jordan Elizabeth Turpin (born November 16, 2000) is an American social media personality.
 She gained national exposure on January 14, 2018, at the age of 17, in the Turpin case, when she escaped from her abusive parents' home in Perris, California.
-She alerted local police who discovered disturbing conditions in her home, where she lived in virtual captivity with her parents and 12 siblings, ranging from 2 to 29 years old (with seven being adults on January 14, 2018).
+She alerted local police, who discovered disturbing conditions in her home, where she lived in virtual captivity with her parents and 12 siblings, ranging from 2 to 29 years old (with seven being adults on January 14, 2018).

 Online career

-Following her first public appearance in 2021 on 20/20 with her oldest sister, Jennifer, Turpin has since gained a prominent fanbase, particularly on TikTok, where she posts lip-sync and dancing videos and has gained more than one million followers.
+Following her first public appearance in 2021 on 20/20 with her oldest sister, Jennifer, Turpin has since gained a prominent fanbase in social media, particularly on TikTok, where she posts lip-sync, motivational and dance videos and has gained more than one million followers.

 In February 2023, Turpin was coined "The Most Unlikely Influencer" by Elle.

 Other ventures

 In late 2022, Turpin started to pursue modeling with an unknown agency.
 In November 2023, on her 23rd birthday, she launched "Braveness by Jordan Turpin", a merchandise line.
-In the same month, Turpin revealed in an interview with People that she plans to pursue bigger projects surrounding mental health in 2024, along with the hope of getting into an acting career.
-In March 2024, Turpin mentions on her Instagram that she is in the process of writing a book about her experiences in her parents' household.
+In the same month, Turpin revealed in an interview with People that she planned to pursue bigger projects surrounding mental health in 2024, along with the hope of developing an acting career.
+In April 2024, her sister Jennifer Turpin published the book Where Was God?, recounting her experiences in her parents' household while maintaining her faith in God despite the trauma.